 - b.
-Standard PCS contracts that exceed \$25,000.00 in compensation are required by Procurement Law to be submitted to DFA for review and approval.
+Standard PCS contracts that exceed \$25,000 in compensation per vendor, per cost center, per service are required by Procurement Law to be submitted to DFA for review and approval.
 DHS has opted, however, to submit ALL standard PCS contracts to DFA for review and approval. - c.
-Standard PCS contracts that exceed \$25,000.00 total (i.e., compensation plus reimbursable expenses) must also be reviewed by the Legislative Council (or Joint Budget Committee when legislature is in session). - (1.)
+Standard PCS contracts that exceed \$25,000 total (i.e., compensation plus reimbursable expenses) per vendor, per cost center, per service must also be reviewed by the Legislative Council (or Joint Budget Committee when legislature is in session). - (1.)
 Those contracts with Arkansas state agencies must be presented to the PEER Subcommittee prior to approval by DFA and prior to the execution date of such contract.